learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. Have you ever worked with retina graphics?
-If so, when and what techniques did you use?
+#### Q. What is retina graphics?
 What kind of techniques do you use to handle images for retina screens?
 _Retina_ is just a marketing term to refer to high resolution screens with a pixel ratio bigger than 1.
 The key thing to know is that using a pixel ratio means these displays are emulating a lower resolution screen in order to show elements with the same size.
 Nowadays we consider all mobile devices _retina_ defacto displays.

 Browsers by default render DOM elements according to the device resolution, except for images.